ModiiMedia/team-all-in/content/representatives/courses/getting-started.md

 heading = ""
 title = "1) Join Our Team Texts"
 [[modules.sections]]
-content = "Text your name to Linda Muth at [**(850) 525-7547**](tel:8505257547)\n\nAfter doing this the we will add your to our Team Texts!
-These texts will keep you informed of important updates and events effecting your business. " template = "text-section"
+content = "Text your name to Linda Muth at [**(850) 525-7547**](tel:8505257547)\n\nAfter doing this, we will add you to our Team Texts!
+These texts will keep you informed of important updates and events effecting your business." template = "text-section"
 [[modules]]
 featured_image = "/v1558467489/team-all-in/gmail-screenshot.jpg"